-3.2.7 Traffic and Road Safety
+3.2.8 Traffic and Road Safety

-Table 3-7 Traffic and Road Safety mitigation measures - construction phase
+Table 3-8 Traffic and Road Safety mitigation measures - construction phase

-Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Increased traffic load along National Highway and other on Residential Areas Negligible to Minor Develop a Traffic Management Plan EPC Before the start of construction works and throughout construction period Negligible Determine the designated access routes for delivery of equipment, road capacity, site entrance/exit points, etc. As soon as the works start and throughout construction period.
-Determine requirements for regular maintenance of vehicles (currently implemented) and use of manufacturer approved parts Identify areas/spots sensitive to road safety issues and implement the necessary road safety measures, including residential areas where construction-related vehicles will pass through and at the interconnection point of the access road with the N1 road.
+Impact/ Source Potential Impacts Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Develop a Traffic Management Plan EPC Before the start of the construction works and throughout construction period.
+Determine the designated access routes for delivery of equipment, road capacity, site entrance/exit points, etc EPC As soon as the works start and throughout construction period.
+Increased traffic Determine requirements for regular maintenance of vehicles (currently implemented) and use of manufacturer approved parts EPC As soon as the works start and throughout construction period.
+Increased traffic load along National Highway and local roads Negligible o Minor Identify areas/spots sensitive to road safety issues and implement the necessary road safety measures, including residential areas where construction-related vehicles will pass through and at the interconnection point of the access road with the N1 road.
 Sensitive area will be communicated in advance to all drivers who will be provided with maps to ensure awareness.
 Special measures will need to be implemented if deemed necessary and appropriately communicated to drivers (e.g. lowers speed at a specific vulnerable spot in the route).
-Manage delivery times of construction materials and equipment outside of peak hours.
+EPC As soon as the works start and throughout construction period.
+Cost should be integrated into the operational budget.
+Negligible Construction heavy and light vehicles will not exceed 20 km/h in residential areas light vehicles will not exceed 20 km/h in EPC start and thr As soon as the works start and throughout construction period.
 Stagger key deliveries or periods of high vehicle movements to the site and reduce waiting times for drivers and over demand on receiving staff at the site.
-Engines will be turned off while waiting in or outside the project site.
+EPC Cost should be integrated into the operational budget.